juniorsundarCasual/TGT/vault/volume-4.chapter-249.md

 "It isn't the man that you hate, but yourself," Shuri spat back.
 "Your self-loathing ruined you.
 You yearned for revenge but lacked the guts and strength to achieve it.
 All of that rot ruined you and turned you into this!"

 "Aren't you the one who always told me to survive at all costs?
 Why couldn't you?!"
 Shuri bellowed while suppressing a choke in her voice.
-Her eyes turned red as water started to flow out from her sinuses.
+Her eyes turned red as water started to flow out.

 "I never wanted to live... after that day," he mother answered with a voice filled with guilt and sadness.
-"I tried... to kill myself... everyday.
+"I tried... to kill myself... every day.
 Failed...
 Tried again...
 Until I became pregnant...
 I gave birth...
 Looked at you...
 Couldn't raise a hand against myself...
 But I hated my life..."

 Shuri could not feel sympathy in hearing her mother's words.
 They were all empty and meaningless.
 The woman ruined two lives by not killing herself.